-- 1. The Council shall consist of the President, the Vice-President, the Bursar and the Senior Tutor, all ex officio, four Fellows from the Governing Body elected by the Governing Body who shall be eligible for re-election, and two Graduate Students. - 2.
-A Fellow elected or re-elected as a member of the Council shall serve for such period not exceeding two years on each occasion as may be specified by the Governing Body on the occasion of each election or re-election.
-He shall not be eligible for re-election within one calendar year of the termination of any period of his service on the Council.
+The Council shall be the principal executive and policymaking body of the College and shall consist of the President, the Vice-President, the Bursar and the Senior Tutor, all ex officio, six Fellows from the Governing Body elected by the Governing Body including two Research Fellows, and two Graduate Students.

+- 2. A Fellow elected or re-elected as a member of the Council shall serve for such period not exceeding three years on each occasion as may be specified by the Governing Body on the occasion of each election or re-election.
+They shall not be eligible for re-election within one calendar year of the termination of any period of their service on the Council.
 A Graduate Student member shall be elected in such manner and for such period as shall be specified by Ordinance of the College. - 3.
-The Council shall control and manage such College business as shall be prescribed by the Governing Body. - 4.
-There shall be at least one meeting of the Council in each Term. - 5.
-No business shall be transacted at a meeting of the Council unless more than half the members of the Council are present. - 6.
-At a meeting of the Council the President or in his absence, the Vice-President or, in the absence of both of them, the senior Fellow present shall preside. - 7.
+There shall be at least two meetings of the Council in each Term. - 4.
+No business shall be transacted at a meeting of the Council unless more than half the members of the Council are present. - 5.
+At a meeting of the Council the President or in their absence, the Vice-President or, in the absence of both of them, the senior Fellow present shall preside. - 6.
 The making of a decision on any matter at a meeting of the Council shall require votes in favour of that decision from more than half of the members of the Council present at such meeting.
-In the case of equality of votes the person presiding shall be entitled to have an additional or casting vote. - 8.
-The transactions of the Council shall be recorded in a Minute Book which shall, subject to the provisions of Section 14 of Statute XI, be open to the inspection of any member of the Governing Body at all reasonable times.
+In the case of equality of votes the person presiding shall be entitled to have an additional or casting vote. - 7.
+The transactions of the Council shall be recorded in a Minute Book which shall, subject to the provisions of Section 14 of Statute XI, be open to the inspection of any member of the Governing Body at all reasonable times. - The members of the Council shall be the Charity Trustees as defined by the Charities Act 2011 section 177 or as from time to time amended or replaced with legislative provision to similar effect. - 9.
+It shall be the responsibility of the Council to approve the accounts of the College after taking into consideration any advice or recommendations arising from the Governing Body.